alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

 - Supported browsers for Ubuntu:
   - Chrome
   - Firefox
-- Current tests can run from Ubuntu Desktop or server
+- The tests can run from both Ubuntu Desktop and Ubuntu Server
 - Make sure **Python 2.7** is installed:

   ```